Akita Cedar: A Traditional Japanese Cedar in Akita Prefecture

 Even after the Meiji period, demand for Akita cedar remained high, and reckless logging continued

-Led by Yoshikazu, subsequent feudal lords worked hard to maintain and revive Akita cedar, but after the Meiji Restoration, much of the land became national forest and came under government management.
-Demand for Akita cedar remained high even after the Meiji era, and as Japan rapidly modernized during the Sino-Japanese War (1894-1985), the Russo-Japanese War (1904-1905), and World War I (1914-1918), large-scale logging continued, primarily in the manmade forests that had been planted during the Edo period and had thrived
+Even after the Meiji Restoration, the demand for Akita cedar remained high.
+Particularly during the period of rapid modernization in Japan, amidst a series of wars including the First Sino-Japanese War (1894-1985), the Russo-Japanese War (1904-1905), and World War I (1914-1918), large-scale logging continued, mainly in the planted forests that had grown into magnificent trees during the Edo period

-In 1945, massive air raids by the Allied forces, led by the United States, left many major cities in ruins, and after the war, people were busy rebuilding them.
-Demand for timber reached its peak, and not only natural Akita cedars, but even forests that had been protected as conservation forests were cut down.
-Cedar trees were planted again on the vacant lots, and large-scale artificial cedar forests were born
+In 1945, many major cities were reduced to rubble by massive air raids carried out by the Allied forces, primarily the United States, and after the war, the region was preoccupied with reconstruction.
+The demand for timber reached its peak, and not only were natural cedar trees in Akita cut down, but even forests that had been protected as conservation forests were felled

 Rafting on the Yoneshiro River continued until 1964.
 The last rafting ©Tohoku Forest Office